Overtime in Texas – Protected by FLSA Overtime Law

 Under both Texas and federal wage and hour laws (the FLSA), merely being “salaried” does not, however, mean you are an exempt employee and not entitled to overtime pay for hours worked in excess of 40 per week.
 The first issue is to determine your proper classification – either “exempt” or “non-exempt”.

-If you have similar wage and hour questions, complete our Case Evaluation Form as much as possible and submit it.
-One of our overtime lawyers will be happy to help you evaluate your possible overtime claim.
+If you have wage and hour questions, complete our Case Evaluation Form and one of our overtime lawyers will be happy to help you evaluate your possible overtime claim.